-There are a number of treatment options for PTSD; research has shown that several trauma-focused methods can be most effective:
+There are a number of treatment options for PTSD.
+Research has shown that several trauma-focused methods can be most effective including:

-Cognitive Processing Therapy (CPT): Focuses on changing negative patterns of thinking about the trauma and the associated distress: https://www.ptsd.va.gov/understand_tx/cognitive_processing.asp
+Cognitive Processing Therapy (CPT) focuses on changing negative patterns of thinking about the trauma and the associated distress.

-Prolonged Exposure (PE): Involves the gradual confrontation of the traumatic memory, including the thoughts, objects, environments and situations that remind the person of the trauma.
-The goals include shifting the negative thoughts about the trauma and controlling anxiety without having to avoid or escape it https://www.ptsd.va.gov/understand_tx/prolonged_exposure.asp
+Prolonged Exposure (PE) involves the gradual confrontation of the traumatic memory, including the thoughts, objects, environments and situations that remind the person of the trauma.
+The goals include shifting the negative thoughts about the trauma and controlling anxiety without having to avoid or escape it.

 Medication options include the use of Selective Serotonin Reuptake Inhibitors (SSRIs), such as Prozac or Zoloft, and the Serotonin and Norepinephrine Reuptake Inhibitors (SSNIs), such as Pristiq and Effexor.
 Consult with your doctor to see if medication is right for you.

-Exercise and Meditation/Mindfulness are very helpful in managing the distressing experience of living with PTSD.
-Even moderate amounts of exercise can boost energy and well-being, improve sleep quality and self-esteem, and help alleviate depression symptoms that sometimes occur with PTSD https://www.health.harvard.edu/mind-and-mood/exercise-is-an-all-natural-treatment-to-fight-depression
+Exercise and Meditation/Mindfulness is helpful in managing the distressing experience of living with PTSD.
+Even moderate amounts of exercise can boost energy and well-being, improve sleep quality and self-esteem, and help alleviate depression symptoms that sometimes occur.

-Meditation and mindfulness approaches can also help by shifting a person’s perception of their experiences.
-For additional information visit https://www.ptsd.va.gov/gethelp/mindfulness_tx.asp
+Meditation and Mindfulness approaches can also help by shifting a person’s perception of their experiences.